SUN CITY ORO VALLEY WOODWORKING CLUB REQUIRED SAFETY TRAINING

 The Sun City Oro Valley Community Association has authorized our club to require safety and equipment operation training prior to working in the shop and using the equipment.
 Because of the inherent dangers associated with operating woodworking machinery, we consider this training to be essential in the prevention of injuries and equipment damage.
 It also provides the benefits of helping members get the most out of the equipment and promoting and enhancing the enjoyment of woodworking.

 How to obtain the required training:

-2. Click on the button below.
+Click on the button below.
 That will take you to a YouTube playlist.
 Watch all the videos as many times as you like.
-After watching the videos, contact Don Jovag or a club officer to schedule a one-on-one session to review what you have learned and to asses your ability to work safely in the shop.
-Some of the videos were produced in the shop with Don Jovag instructing.
+After watching the videos, contact a club officer to schedule a one-on-one session to review what you have learned and to acces your ability to work safely in the shop.
 In those videos, some of the equipment shown has been upgraded or replaced, but the operations, procedures and precautions shown still apply.
 If you are unable to use the Internet to obtain this training, contact a club officer about alternatives.

 Whether you have attended the classes or watched the videos, you are required to read the Safety and Shop Rules and Procedures pages in this website.
 While not mandatory, reading the owners/operating/safety manuals for the machines you will use is a very good idea and is common sense, and, who knows, you may learn something that will prevent injury and increase your enjoyment of the tool.
 The manuals are available via the Equipment page in this website, and paper copies are available in the shop.
 They cannot be removed from the shop, but a monitor can provide the shop's copy and can answer your questions.